benadam11/personal-site/src/pages/work/uidotdev.md

   </video>
 </div>

 ## bytes.dev

 ### Sharing Experience

 One of our goals for Bytes was to improve organic growth so we experimented with creating an interactive sharing experience for the newsletter.
 When you click the share button in the newsletter, it will take you to a page where you can customize a message and graphic that can be shared on LinkedIn or Twitter (X).
 Because neither platform supports attaching images in their intent URLs, I built a service that would take in a query param and generate an image on the fly based on what the user had selected in the composer.
+You can play with the experience [here](https://bytes.dev/share).

 <div class="overflow-hidden my-8">
   <video class="w-full" autoplay loop muted playsinline poster="/images/placeholder.jpg">